 As our schools do not have school nurses at this time, it is important parents and school staff work together to ensure a safe environment for our students.
 A required medication administration form for all types of medication should be on file each year which includes a physician's signature for prescribed medication and a liability wavier signed by a parent or guardian.
 Only a properly completed form will be accepted.
 All prescription medications must be stored in the school office while students are at school.
 Parents should make every effort to administer medications before and after school.
 All medication including those that are "over the counter" must be brought to school in its original container.
 Additionally, all prescription medication must be properly labeled by the pharmacy or physician.
 It is preferred that all medications be brought to school by parent/guardian.
-If circumstances do not allow for this contact the school personnel to obtain medication.
+If circumstances do not allow for this contact the school so that other provisions can be made.
+Medications will be stored in the office or safe and the student must report to school personnel to obtain medication.
 Exception is medication that has been prescribed or ordered by a physician to stay on or with the pupil due to a pressing medical need e.g., asthma inhalers, and diabetic supplies, etc. may be kept with students during the day; however written permission must be provided by the parent and physician.
 Students shall not share any prescription or over-the counter medication with another student.
 Violations shall result in appropriate disciplinary action, including but not limited to suspension or expulsion.